ibnzUK/Token-Staking-dApp/README.md

 ```

-For private ethereum test network make sure Ganache is running on HTTP://127.0.0.1:7545
+For private Ethereum test network make sure Ganache is running on HTTP://127.0.0.1:7545

 TokenStaking Smart Contract Address on Test Net